-Lazada has managed to penetrate Southeast Asia’s promising E-Commerce market, and it wouldn’t be that easy without the payment solutions offered.
+Lazada has managed to penetrate Southeast Asia’s promising eCommerce market and is the biggest marketplace.
+One of the reasons is the wide range of payment solutions offered.

 In this article, I explain the payment methods that are used in all ASEAN countries, what benefits these have, how you can connect with Lazada’s payment providers, and more.

-The option for buyers to use cash on delivery has opened up the Southeast Asian E-Commerce completely.
+The option for buyers to use cash on delivery has opened Southeast Asian eCommerce markets completely.
 Now, you have access to millions of new buyers that wouldn’t otherwise be able to take advantage of Lazada’s services.

-Why?
-Because countries like Indonesia and Philippines often lack local banking infrastructure and many people don’t even have bank accounts.
+One of the reasons is that countries like Indonesia and the Philippines lack local banking infrastructure and many people don’t even have bank accounts.

 - 55% of buyers in Southeast Asia use COD on Lazada